TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 29/Isaiah 29.2.md

 ---

-then will I distress Ariel, and there shall be mourning and lamentation; and she shall be unto me as Ariel.
+then I will distress Ariel, and there will be mourning and lamentation.
+She shall be to me as an altar hearth.